whitestone-no/SegnoSharp/README.md

 - BASSenc_MP3
 - Bass.Net

-Put the .dll and .so files in the corresponding "windows" and "linux" folders inside the "lib/BASS" folder.
+Put the .dll and .so files in the corresponding "windows" and "linux" folders inside the "modules/BassService/lib/BASS" folder.
 Each folder also includes a list of files it should contain.

-Put your registration email and key in the User Secrets file, and/or create an `.env` file if you intend to use Docker Compose.
+Put your registration email and key in the User Secrets file for BassService, and/or create an `.env` file if you intend to use Docker Compose.
 The `.env` file is ignored by Git so it is same to put sensitive data in it (unless the `.gitignore` file is edited to include it).

 ### Example User Secrets